tensorflow/tfx/docs/guide/examplegen.md

 If the currently available ExampleGen components don't fit your needs, you can create a custom ExampleGen, which will include a new executor extended from BaseExampleGenExecutor.
-Here's how to create a new file based ExampleGen:
+Here's how to create a new file-based ExampleGen:

 First, extend BaseExampleGenExecutor with a custom Beam PTransform, which provides the conversion from your train/eval input split to TF examples.
 For